Preoperative localization for parathyroid surgery in patients with primary hyperparathyroidism

 - Kaplan EL, Yashiro T, Salti G. Primary hyperparathyroidism in the 1990s.
 Choice of surgical procedures for this disease.
 Ann Surg 1992; 215:300.

-- Smith, SL, Van, Heerden, J. Conventional parathyroidectomy for priimary hyperparathyroidism.
-In: Mastery of Surgery, I, Fischer, JE (Eds), Lippincott, Philadelphia 2007. p.430.
+- Smith, SL, Van Heerden, J. Conventional parathyroidectomy for priimary hyperparathyroidism.
+In: Mastery of Surgery, 4th, Fischer, JE (Eds), Lippincott, Philadelphia 2007.
+Vol I, p.430.

 - Bilezikian JP, Brandi ML, Eastell R, et al. Guidelines for the management of asymptomatic primary hyperparathyroidism: summary statement from the Fourth International Workshop.
 J Clin Endocrinol Metab 2014; 99:3561.